-Specialty pharmaceutical maker Actavis (formerly Watson) isn't content with leading a generic life.
-Although #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Actavis is also expanding the number of branded drugs in its portfolio for better diversity.
-The company markets more than 750 generic products globally through operations in 60 countries, including treatments for central nervous system and cardiovascular ailments.
+Specialty pharmaceutical maker Allergan (formerly Actavis) isn't content with leading a generic life.
+Although #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Allergan is also expanding the number of branded drugs in its portfolio for better diversity.
+The company markets more than 1,000 generic products globally through operations in 100 countries, including treatments for central nervous system and cardiovascular ailments.
 The brand-name drugs in its portfolio are principally geared at urology and women's health.
-The company took its current name, Actavis, and the #3 market spot in generics after Watson Pharmaceuticals acquired privately-held Swiss-based Actavis Group in 2012.
+The firm changed its name to Allergan three months after acquiring Botox-maker Allergan in 2015.
+Its US and Canada generics operations continue to operate under the Actavis name.

-Actavis has global and US headquarters in Parsippany, New Jersey, and international headquarters in Zug, Switzerland.
-It maintains more than 30 manufacturing facilities and 18 R&D centers.
-The US contributed more than 80% of Actavis' sales in 2012, up from about 90% in 2011 due to international acquisitions completed in recent years.
+Allergan has global and US headquarters in Parsippany, New Jersey, and international headquarters in Dublin, Ireland.
+It maintains about 25 manufacturing facilities and 15 R&D centers.
+The US contributed about 50% of the company's sales in 2014, down from about 90% in 2011 due to international acquisitions completed in recent years.

 Sales and Marketing

-The Actavis Pharma and Actavis Specialty Brands division sell to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
-Actavis' largest customers in 2012 were Walgreen (16% of revenues) and McKesson (14%).
+The group sells to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
+Its largest customers in 2014 were Amerisource Bergen (28% of revenues), McKesson (21%), and Cardinal Health (13%).

 Mergers and Acquisitions

-While the dust was barely settled from the Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in May 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
-The purchase of Warner Chilcott will expand Actavis' specialty pharmaceutical products and give it a better competitive edge in the niche drug markets of women's health and urology.
-It will also expand Actavis' operations into the new niche fields of gastroenterology and dermatology.
-An added benefit of the deal lies in Actavis' plan to reincorporate in Ireland (where Warner Chilcott is based) following the deal; the headquarters move will lower Actavis' tax rate.
+While the dust was barely settled from the 2012 Watson/Actavis Group transaction, Actavis struck another large deal to acquire pharma company Warner Chilcott for some $5 billion in May 2013 (quelling rumors that it might be acquired itself by a larger drugmaker).
+The purchase of Warner Chilcott expanded its specialty pharmaceutical products and gave it a better competitive edge in the niche drug markets of women's health and urology.
+It also expanded the company's operations into the new niche fields of gastroenterology and dermatology.
+An added benefit of the deal lied in Actavis' move to Ireland (where Warner Chilcott was based) following the deal; the headquarters move lowered Actavis' tax rate.

-And the hits just kept coming - in 2014 Actavis purchased drug maker Forest Laboratories for about $28 billion.
-The move creates a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
-Later that year, Actavis agreed to acquire Allergan (maker of Botox and other aesthetic products) in a $66 billion deal.
-With that transaction, the company will become a top 10 global pharmaceutical firm with revenues expected to top $23 billion in 2015.
-The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications s and some 85 products under development, in a deal which will make Actavis the largest supplier of generics in the UK.
+And the hits just kept coming - in 2014 the company purchased drug maker Forest Laboratories for about $28 billion.
+The move created a global drug powerhouse with branded and generic medications and a strong development pipeline expected to generate revenues of around $15 billion.
+The following year, Actavis acquired Allergan (maker of Botox and other aesthetic products) in a $66 billion deal.
+With that transaction, the company became a top 10 global pharmaceutical firm with revenues expected to top $23 billion in 2015.
+The firm also plans to buy Auden Mckenzie, maker of more than 650 generic medications and some 85 products under development, in a deal which will make Allergan the largest supplier of generics in the UK.